All Superheroes Must Die

 This movie is something that was completely off of my radar aside from the fact that it was on my full list of superhero movies under the title “Vs”, and then a couple weeks ago I saw a review of this movie on Today I Watched a Movie, so when I saw it available at Redbox I picked it up.
-(And because Redbox asked so nicely, you can look to see if it’s available at your local Redbox by clicking here) It’s an interesting premise: Four superheroes get captured by their archnemesis and placed in a town littered with explosives and hostages where they must play an almost Saw-like game to escape with their lives.
+(And because Redbox asked so nicely, you can also look to see if you can find All Superheroes Must Die at Redbox) It’s an interesting premise: Four superheroes get captured by their archnemesis and placed in a town littered with explosives and hostages where they must play an almost Saw-like game to escape with their lives.
 It is low budget and it shows, though they do have a clever excuse that the villain suppressed their powers with a serum so they never get a chance to showcase any of their powers, and as a result the movie feels more like a psychological thriller than an actual superhero movie.
 I think there’s still a lot to like in this movie and was invested from start to finish.

 The movie starts off by throwing you into the middle of the situation with only minor clues about what’s going on.
 There’s Charge, Cutthroat, The Wall, and Shadow who all wake up with injection scars on their wrist.
 A television turns on and a man named Rickshaw explain the rules of the game to them.
 Rickshaw himself was one of the best parts of the movie, he felt like something between Jigsaw and the Joker.
 His main goal isn’t entirely to merely defeat the heroes, or he could have easily done that while they were out cold.
 Instead, he wants to mess with them, giving them other henchmen to fight and when they come close to rescuing the civilians, he just kills them anyway.
 His presence on the TV screen reminds me of a much more sadistic Frank Gorshin, who was the Riddler in the Adam West Batman series.